freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 ----------

-To sign in, enter the username and passphrase provided to you by your SecureDrop administrator, as well as the 2-factor method you have set up (such as Google Authenticator or FreeOTP).
+To sign in, enter the username and passphrase provided to you by your SecureDrop administrator, as well as the two-factor code using the method you have set up.
 If you have used SecureDrop before, these are the same credentials that you would use to log in to the Journalist Interface.